top of page

 Segger

-SEGGER Microcontroller provides tools for embedded system development, including RTOS, middleware, and debugging solutions.
-It adopts ThorVG as a GPU driver to enable high-performance vector rendering for GUI applications.
+SEGGER adopts ThorVG as a GPU driver to enable high-performance vector rendering for embedded GUI applications.

 example_segger.png